spectrum-health-systems/myavatool-web-service/doc/man/manual-custom-myavatar-web-services.md

     return sentOptionObject;
 }
 ```

+#### What does `RunScript()` do?
+* Performs a MAWS request (e.g., "InptAdmitDate-VerifyPreAdmitDate").
+* It's the only MAWS method that myAvatar works with directly, both calling the action myAvatar requests, and returning the result of that action to myAvatar.
+* Receives an OptionObject2 object and an "action" string from myAvatar, then uses a switch statement to pass the OptionObject2 object and action to the local method that will process the action.
+If an invalid action is passed, the the OptionObject2 is returned without any changes being made.

 Copy the `RunScript()` method code above, and paste it below the `GetVersion()` method in the *MyAvatoolWebService* class.